grauconejo13/grauconejo13/README.md

 # Vanessa Victorino 👋

-**Software engineering student · creative web developer · UI/UX explorer**

-I build practical apps, experimental interfaces, and small digital experiences that mix software, design, and curiosity.
+I build full-stack apps, creative web experiences, and practical tools with an experimental edge.

-My work often starts as a prototype: a dashboard, a creative coding sketch, a themed web app, a portfolio experiment, or a small tool that makes an idea feel more tangible.
+My work usually starts as a small prototype: a dashboard, a creative coding sketch, a themed web app, a portfolio experiment, or a workflow idea made tangible.
 Some projects are polished.
 Some are experiments.
 Both matter.

+I’m interested in software that is useful, visual, and a little memorable.

 Right now, I’m focused on: